Latest Posts

 For daily care, always begin by removing abrasive debris: Sweep regularly with a soft-bristle broom or use a vacuum with the beater bar turned off.
 Immediately wipe up all spills using a dry or slightly damp cloth to prevent moisture damage.
 For a deep clean, use a microfiber mop that is only damp, never wet, along with a hardwood-safe cleaner.
 To protect the wooden floor and finish, always wring out excess water, mop with the wood grain, and ensure the floor is dried thoroughly.

 For wet cleaning, always use a microfiber mop that is only damp, never wet.
 Use only a pH-neutral cleaning solution explicitly designed for wood floor cleaner.
-Never use steam, ammonia, or vinegar, as these agents break down the protective finish and cause irreversible damage.
+Never use steam or ammonia.
+Keep vinegar off it as a routine cleaner too — it is acidic, and week after week it wears the finish down.
+There is a section below on exactly why, and on the one job vinegar is genuinely good for.

 Essential Prep Work: The Foundation of Safe Cleaning